 2 people come forward to claim $1.337 billion Mega Millions jackpot — the nation's third-largest lottery prize

-2 people come forward to claim $1.337 billion Mega Millions jackpot — the nation's third-largest lottery prizeget the free app

 Two people who wish to remain anonymous have claimed a $1.337 billion Mega Millions jackpot after a single ticket to the late July drawing was sold in a Chicago suburb, opting to take a lump sum payment of $780.5 million, lottery officials said Wednesday.